Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Performance Evaluation

-As in Fig. \ref{fig:fsa_vs_sa}, Fig. \ref{fig:aoi_compare}(a) shows that the average AoI of FSA is lower than SA for the same $L^{pro}$ with the network and control parameters defined by the 802.11 standards.
-More importantly, the average AoI of RTA is significantly lower than that of FSA and SA in most scenarios.
-For example, when $L^{pro}$ is larger than two update requests per $ms$, RTA has the lowest average AoI among the three protocols, as shown in Fig. \ref{fig:aoi_compare}(a).
-The primary reason for the performance improvement of RTA is that the duration of a request frame is much smaller than that of an update packet.
-For example, when an update packet has a payload of 128 bytes, the duration of an update packet is around 238 $\mu s$ while the duration of a trigger frame is around 52$\mu s$.
-In this example, FSA wastes time when packets collide.
-Specifically, collisions among update packets waste the airtime and hence increase the average AoI.
-In contrast, by establishing a connection first, RTA resolves collisions with a much shorter time in the request phase (i.e., the total duration of the request phase is only 260 $\mu s$ when $k=5$), and only the sensors which contend successfully send update packets later in the access phase.
-This improves the channel utilization, which in turn improves the average AoI performance.
-Only when $L^{pro}$ is small, i.e., when the probability of sending an update request is small, FSA is slightly better than RTA, because there is not much traffic but RTA still has the extra request overhead caused by connection establishment.
+As indicated in Fig. \ref{fig:aoi_compare}(a), the optimal average AoI of both FSA and RTA can be achieved when the access probability is not too low or too high.
+When the access probability is too low, the average AoI suffers due to the low frequency of sending update packets in FSA or requests in RTA (i.e., fewer update opportunities).
+When the access probability is too high, the average AoI is also subpar due to the high collision probability of the update packets in FSA or request frames in RTA (i.e., sensors cannot enter the access phase).
+The optimal access probability in Fig. \ref{fig:aoi_compare}(a) is 0.5.
+In addition, we can see from Fig. \ref{fig:aoi_compare}(a) that the optimal average AoI of RTA is lower than that of FSA.
+The primary reason for the performance improvement of RTA is that the duration of a request frame is smaller than that of an update packet.
+For example, when an update packet has a payload of 16 bytes, the duration of an update packet is around 90 $\mu s$ while the duration of a trigger frame is around 52$\mu s$.
+In this case, FSA wastes time when packets collide.
+In contrast, by establishing a connection first, RTA resolves collisions with a much shorter time in the request phase, and only the sensors which contend successfully send update packets later in the access phase.
+This improves channel utilization, which in turn improves the average AoI performance.

-Interestingly, we see from Fig. \ref{fig:aoi_compare}(a) that as $L^{pro}$ increases, the average AoI of RTA first decreases substantially and then increases slightly, i.e., the optimal average AoI of RTA is achieved when $L^{pro}$ is not too high or too low.
-When $L^{pro}$ is too low, the average AoI suffers due to the low frequency of sending update requests (i.e., fewer update opportunities).
-When $L^{pro}$ is too high, the average AoI is also subpar due to the high collision probability of the request frames (i.e., the sensors cannot enter the access phase).

-In addition, compared with FSA, the average AoI of RTA does not increase much when $L^{pro}$ becomes larger.
-This phenomenon is helpful in many practical scenarios in which the number of active sensors, $N$, could vary from time to time.
-In these time-varying scenarios, an online estimation of $N$ is required at the AP.
-When the AP is not able to estimate $N$ accurately, the probability of sending an update request/packet is not optimal, i.e., $L^{pro}$ is not optimal as well.
-Suppose the actual $L^{pro}$ slightly deviates from the optimal one.
-In that case, we see from Fig. \ref{fig:aoi_compare}(a) that the resulting average AoI of FSA differs significantly from the optimal one.
-On the contrary, RTA is more robust to the estimation error of $N$ (and hence $L^{pro}$) with a more stable average AoI.
-That is, a slight deviation from the optimal $L^{pro}$ has only a small change in the average AoI.